Ahmad-Madi/Operationalize-a-Machine-Learning-Microservice-API/README.md

 ## Project Summary

-This project is an implementation of "Microservices at Scale using AWS & Kubernetes" course contents where we can apply concepts like containerizing an existing application and deploy it using kubernetes and automatically lint and load test the application before the deployment using CicleCI.
+This project is an implementation of "Microservices at Scale using AWS & Kubernetes" course contents where we can apply concepts like containerizing an existing application and deploy it using kubernetes and automatically lint and load test the application before the deployment using CircleCI.

 ## Instructions to run the project